ManalHajj/ANOVA/README.md

 # ANOVA

-This project investigates the stickiness of four different web pages—measured by the average time users spend on each page—using statistical techniques.
+This project investigates the stickiness of four different web pages measured by the average time users spend on each page using statistical techniques.
 The goal is to determine whether there's a significant difference in engagement across the pages.

 Key concepts :
 - Shapiro-Wilk test (test of normality)